 Snoop Dogg — CSI

-The thought of CSI compared to its reality is vastly different.
 No one has ever wanted to watch an episode of CSI.
-It’s just... there, and it seemingly never stops being there either.
+It’s just... there.
+It’s always there.
+Always.
 CSI is easy to poke fun at until you realize, holy shit, this show has been on the air since you were in sixth grade.
 Every single episode is way too watchable for your own comfort.

-Snoop Dogg has been the CSI of hip-hop since Doggystyle.
-An emcee unevenly lauded for his lyricism and pioneership, Snoop has damn near survived his contemporaries by maintaining a level of consistency that frankly shouldn’t be possible.
-With every subsequent Snoop release, just like every new version of CSI that rolled out, listeners begrudgingly mosey their way into an album only to be pleasantly surprised at how dependable Snoop remains.
+Since releasing his debut album Doggystyle in 1993, Snoop Dogg has been the CSI of hip-hop.
+An emcee unevenly lauded for his lyricism and pioneership, Snoop has survived his contemporaries by maintaining a level of consistency that frankly shouldn’t be possible.
+With every subsequent Snoop release, just like every new version of CSI, listeners begrudgingly mosey their way into an album only to be pleasantly surprised at how dependable Snoop remains.

 Future — Mad Men